 - Real education is like building a house – you set a good foundation first and then you build the house, floor by floor.
 Traditional education forces everyone to move at the same uniform speed and does not do justice to learning – Sal Khan, Khan Academy

-- Choice of narrative always triumphs over choice of selection in long run – Amit Agrawal, Head, Amazon India
+- Choice of narrative always triumphs over the choice of selection in the long run – Amit Agrawal, Head, Amazon India

 - Keeping emotional highs and lows in check is critical to success – entrepreneurship panel

 - Good mentorship is valuable, relationships are more important than results and an idea without data backing it up is not worth talking about- Patrick Gelsinger, CEO, VMWare